 Design

 We made some significant changes in the design of the new app.
-When you first sign in, you’ll see your timeline, along with icons along the top that let you view @, messages, and lists.
+When you first sign in, you’ll see your timeline, along with icons along the top that let you view @mentions, messages, and lists.
 This layout makes it fast and simple to navigate Twitter on your Android device.
-Also, the @ tab now includes Retweets; seeing replies and Retweets in one place offers a quick way to better understand which Tweets are sparking interest and engagement.
+Also, the @mentions tab now includes Retweets; seeing replies and Retweets in one place offers a quick way to better understand which Tweets are sparking interest and engagement.
 In addition, we introduced auto-complete for usernames.

 Search